MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-overview.md

 The SharePoint brand center currently only creates a single brand center app in the primary geo of a tenant.
 We haven’t changed anything about how this impacts the current multi-geo operations for Organization Asset Image or Template Libraries.
 However, for custom fonts to work across geographies, the following requirements must be met:

 Each additional geography where custom fonts are wanted must have an organization asset library set up in a site that uses the Public CDN.
-Once these requirements are met, custom fonts will show up in the Change the Look panel and will work in that geography.
+Once these requirements are met, custom fonts show up in the **Change the Look** panel and will work in that geography.

 > [!NOTE]
 > This does not impact Organization Asset Image Libraries and Template Libraries.